3oskil/airbus-ship-detection/README.md

 ### Configuration

-Before running any training, validation, or testing, you need to fill out the config.yaml file located in the configs folder according to your requirements.
+Before running main.py or inference.py you need to fill out the config.yaml file located in the folder "configs" according to your requirements.

 ### Training